Skjeggegubben/xtelnetPy/README.md

 Let's say, you want to examine what your BROWSER is actually sending, in stead of just trusting what it says it sent when you go in browser console to look at headers and request data.
-You can set up xtelnet to listen on a port, 8080 e.g., and in browser you try to open http://127.0.0.1:8080/ - then xtelnet shows you exactly what it received.
+You can set up xtelnet to listen on a port, 8080 e.g., and in browser you try to open http://127.0.0.1:8080/ - then xtelnet shows you exactly what it received from browser!

 Server mode takes only one client at a time, it will reject new connection attempt if already busy.
 Customizable prefix on sending string, and can be set to use suffix CR and/or LF on sending.